Swedenborg House 20-21 Bloomsbury Way London, WC1A 2TH https://www.tickettailor.com/events/medievaldressandtextilesociety/2181869

 Gale R. Owen-Crocker, Emerita, The University of Manchester

 Check this page for updates on the day’s schedule.
 Tea and coffee will be provided.
-Participants are encouraged to purchase lunch from one of the many nearby shops.
+Participants are encouraged to purchase lunch from one of the many nearby shops, cafés, pubs or restaurants.

 The Symposium will be professionally recorded and made available afterward via YouTube to those who purchase a Video Recording ticket.
 The event will not be livestreamed.